palinka/time_at_enklave/README.md

 ## TODOs
 * Can I push date.h?
 * Evolve program and reflect that with different tags.
-    * plain if/else/for
-    * std replacing above
     * see CppCon 2018: Jason Turner “Applied Best Practices”.
     * ranges
     * multithreading / coroutines
     * Eventually set-up continious integrations, e.g. conan + travis
 * Grab TODOs
+* Pass path by cmd-arg.
+* Open relevant files and search for sender.
 * Ensure project and tests can be build and run from cmd.
     * https://stackoverflow.com/questions/54678817/compile-run-clion-project-from-terminal